Ryan Bird

-Ryan Bird (born 15 November 1987) is an English footballer who plays as a centre-back or forward for Slough Town.
+Ryan Bird (born 15 November 1987) is an English footballer who plays as a centre-back or forward for Bracknell Town.
 He played in the Football League for Portsmouth, Cambridge United, Hartlepool United, Yeovil Town and Newport County.

 Career

 Burnham

 Bird began his footballing career at Burnham's academy, and was promoted to first team in December 2004.
 His main position was firstly a central defender, but later moved to a more forward role, establishing himself as a striker.
 As a part-time footballer, he was also an electrician.

 In 2010–11, Bird scored 24 goals and finished the season as the club's top scorer.
 He signed a new contract with Burnham in June 2011.
 In 2012–13, Bird scored 45 goals in 45 matches (41 league goals in 39 matches) in 2012–13 and was again top scorer as Burnham were crowned champions.
 At the end of the season, Bird secured two trials, at Wycombe Wanderers and Portsmouth.
 He was also asked to return in pre-season training.